complexvariables/ComplexRegions.jl/docs/src/curves.md

 # Curves

 A **curve** is meant to be a smooth, non-self-intersecting curve in the extended complex plane.
-There is a generic [Curve](@ref) type that requires you to specify an explicit parameterization; it is *not* checked for smoothness or even continuity.
+The curve parameter is a real number in the range $[0,1]$ that is used to traverse the curve.

+All curve types are parameterized by a base floating-point type, such as Float64, that is the numeric type of the curve parameter as well as (possibly complexified) its points.

 ## [Abstract interface](@id interface_curves)

 ### AbstractCurve

-Every `AbstractCurve` type is expected to implement the following methods.
+Every realization of `AbstractCurve` is expected to implement the following methods.
 (Here `C` represents a value of type `AbstractCurve` and `z` is a number.)

 | Method | Description |
 |:-----|:-----|